-In the beginning of May, 2016 a wildfire swept through the Regional Municipality of Wood Buffalo (RMWB) including the City of Fort McMurray.
-Insurance companies estimate this wildfire is the costliest disaster in Canadian history.
+The beginning of May 2016 a wildfire swept through the regional Municipality of Wood Buffalo (RMWB) including the City of Fort McMurray.

 Phase One: Wood Buffalo Business Recovery Hotline

-On May 30, 2016, the first step in their business recovery efforts was taken.
-EDA established the Wood Buffalo Business Recovery Hotline in Calgary, Alberta.
+On May 30, 2016, EDA established the Wood Buffalo Business Recovery Hotline in Calgary, Alberta.
 The Hotline was designed to register small businesses, gather information about their immediate needs and provide access to various resources, including providing emergency financial relief on behalf of the Canadian Red Cross.
 The Hotline was developed and operated by EDA, in close collaboration with the RMWB.
-This was phase one of an overall strategy to restore the economy in the region and it was a huge success.

-During the third week of January, EDA will be leading a 10-member Economic Opportunity Assessment Team to Fort McMurray.
-Comprised of volunteer economic development experts from the U.S. and Canada, this team will be conducting a qualitative assessment and unbiased review of the key economic challenges the RMWB is facing; as well as identifying where opportunities may exist to improve the economic outlook moving forward.
+In January 2017 EDA led a 10-member Economic Opportunity Assessment Team to Fort McMurray.
+Comprised of volunteer economic development experts from the U.S. and Canada, the team conducted a qualitative assessment and unbiased review of the key economic challenges the RMWB was facing; and identified where opportunities exist to improve the economic outlook moving forward.